Yugoslav science fiction: Origins

-The pioneers of the Serbo-Croatian science fiction were Serbian writer Dragutin Ilić (older brother of better known realist poet Vojislav Ilić), and Lazar Komarčić.
+The pioneers of the Serbo-Croatian science fiction were Serbian writer Dragutin Ilić and Lazar Komarčić.
 Dragutin Ilić's play Posle milion godina (After Million Years), published in 1889, is considered the first science fiction work written in Serbo-Croatian, being also one of the first plays in the complete history of science fiction literature.
 Komarčić published the first science fiction novel in Serbo-Croatian, Jedna ugašena zvezda (One Extinguished Star), in 1903.

 Kingdom of Yugoslavia (1918–1941)

 Only a small number of notable science fiction works and works with science fiction elements were published in the years prior to and the years following World War I: Fran Galović's Začarano ogledalo (Magical Mirror, 1913), Marija Jurić Zagorka's Crveni ocean (Red Ocean, 1918), Dragutin Ilić's Sekund večnosti (A Second of Eternity, 1921), Josip Kulundžić's Lunar (1922), Milan Šuflaj's Na Pacifiku 2255 (In the Pacific 2255, 1924).

 The late 1920s and the early 1930s brought the appearance of three science fiction works that are viewed as milestones in the history of Yugoslav science fiction literature.
-In 1928, scientist Milutin Milanković wrote the book Kroz vasionu i vekove (Through Distant Worlds and Times), which combined elements of autobiography, scientific essay and science fiction.
+In 1928, scientist Milutin Milanković wrote the book Through Distant Worlds and Times, which combined elements of autobiography, scientific essay and science fiction.
 In 1932, Mate Hanžeković published Gospodin čovjek (Mr Man), the first utopian novel in the history of literature in Serbo-Croatian.
-In 1933, Stojan Radonić's Život u vasioni (Life in the Universe) was published, the book dealing with the rise, the development and the downfall of the Martian civilization.
+Finally, in 1933, Stojan Radonić's Život u vasioni (Life in the Universe) was published, the novel dealing with the rise, the development and the downfall of a Martian civilization.

 The late 1930s brought a number of serialized novels, published mostly in Zagreb magazines.
-One of the most notable authors of this period was Aldion Degal, who published the novels Atomska raketa (Atomic Rocket, 1930), Zrake smrti (Death Rays, 1932) and Smaragdni Skarabej (The Emerald Scarab, 1934), the first novel having first contact as the theme and the latter two introducing the motif of death rays into Yugoslav science fiction.
+One of the most notable authors of this period was Aldion Degal, who published the novels Atomska raketa (Atomic Rocket, 1930), Zrake smrti (Death Rays, 1932) and Smaragdni Skarabej (The Emerald Scarab, 1934), the first one dealing with the theme of first contact, and the latter two introducing the motif of death rays to Yugoslav science fiction.
 However, most of the authors of these serialized novels used pen names or left their work unsigned.
-Many of these novels lacked originality and were heavily influenced by science fiction works by foreign authors; for instance, the novel Leteća lađa (The Flying Ship) was a literary paraphrase of Jules Verne's Master of the World, and the novel Put na mars (Voyage to Mars) paraphrased Aleksey Tolstoy's Aelita.
-Writer and science fiction historian Zoran Živković considered Mladen Horvat's Muri Massanga, dealing with telepathy, the best Yugoslav science fiction work from this period.
+Many of these novels lacked originality and were heavily influenced by science fiction works of foreign authors; for instance, the novel Leteća lađa (The Flying Ship) was a literary paraphrase of Jules Verne's Master of the World, and the novel Put na mars (Voyage to Mars) paraphrased Aleksey Tolstoy's Aelita.
+Writer and science fiction historian Zoran Živković described Mladen Horvat's Muri Massanga, dealing with telepathy, as the best Yugoslav science fiction work from this period.
 The last two novels published in series before the Axis occupation of Yugoslavia were Crveni duh (The Red Ghost) and Majstor Omega (Master Omega), written by Stanko Radovanović and Zvonimir Furtinger (the latter would become one of Yugoslavia's most notable post-World War II science fiction authors), signed under the pen name Stan Rager.